KevinShiCA/ng4-paypal-button/README.md

 # Ng4PaypalButton

 A project demonstrating Angular 4 and Paypal instant checkout integration.
+Also works with Angular 2.

 ## Getting started